 2 tomatos, sliced

-2 cups Egyptian rice or short grain rice, washed and strained
+2 cups Egyptian rice or short grain rice, washed and drained

 2 cups water